michaeluno/web-page-dumper/README.md

 ```

 ##### Action Types
-The action types are as follows.
+The available action types are as follows.

 ###### (selector) select
 Selects elements specified with a selector.
 Use this before an action that does not have a selector parameter.